GauravG2512/GauravG2512/README.md

 # Hi, I'm Gaurav

-I am a first-year B.Tech student in Information Technology at Vidyalankar Institute of Technology.
+I am a second-year B.Tech student in Information Technology at Vidyalankar Institute of Technology.
 I am passionate about coding, tech innovation, and continuous learning.
 I enjoy building software projects, exploring new tools, and solving real-world problems.
 In my free time, I pursue photography, cycling, and exploring space and astronomy.